 The car doesn’t suffer from too much body roll for such a high vehicle and it has plenty of grip, while the eight-speed automatic gearbox is surprisingly even better than the excellent six-speed manual.
 Combined with the 2.0-litre diesel engine, the automatic is quick, efficient and very good for overtaking.

 Price, value for money & options

-If you’re considering buying an X1, make sure you’ve weighed up the low running costs against the car's purchase price.
-The cost is certainly competitive with its nearest rivals, but even the cheapest X1 does represent a significant investment of funds.
-And when it comes to time to sell, the X1 has nowhere near the resale value of the Q3 in the used car market.
-However, there's no doubting that the car comes well equipped – whichever model you choose – with electric windows, air-conditioning, climate and cruise control, and an MP3 stereo with Bluetooth connectivity all offered as standard.
-Just be wary of the options list, as extras like sat-nav can send the final cost of an X1 through the roof.
+However, the X1 definitely comes well equipped, whichever model you choose – with electric windows, air-conditioning, climate and cruise control, and an MP3 stereo with Bluetooth connectivity all offered as standard.
+Just be careful of the options list, as accessories like sat-nav can quickly send the final cost of an X1 soaring.

 Rear passenger space is on a par with a 3-Series, although headroom is better due to the higher roofline.
 Plus, the rear seatbacks adjust.
 The 420-litre boot is fractionally bigger than in most family hatchbacks and the seats fold flat, but while this means the X1 is more flexible than the 1-Series, it isn’t massively practical.